outsinre/outsinre.github.com/_posts/2015-03-05-python-virtualenv.md

     ```
     A new `python` executable is **copied** from system */usr/bin/python* to *~/workspace/venv-test/bin/python*, while `pip`, `setuptools`, `wheel` etc. executables are **installed** there as well.

     We can add many arguments to `virtualenv` command to change default behavior.
 For example `-p python3.4` to specify our desired Python version instead of system's default */usr/bin/python*.
-By default, global Python packages (i.e. */usr/lib/python2.7/site-packages/*) are beyond of *virtualenv*, `--system-site-packages` argument allows *virtualenv* to access global site-packages.
+By default, global Python packages (i.e. */usr/lib/python2.7/site-packages/*) are beyond of *virtualenv*, `--system-site-packages` argument allows *virtualenv* to access those global site-packages.
-3. Activation
+3. Activate

     ```bash
     $ source workspace/python/venv-test/bin/activate